Delhi Police EOW Cracks Down on Unlicensed Gaming Sites

 The FIR names several individuals from South Delhi as alleged hawala operators, including Ashish Kakkar, residing in Greater Kailash II, and his associates, among which Punit Kumar, residing in Karampura, Shiv Dagar from Saket, and Keshav Sood from Anand Niketan.

-The residences of Ashish Kakkar and the other alleged perpetrators of financial offenses were searched in May last year by the ED.
-Incriminating evidence was recovered, including forged Aadhaar and PAN cards, computer hardware, bank records, and shell company stamps.
+In May last year, the ED searched the residences of Ashish Kakkar and the other alleged perpetrators of financial offenses.
+They recovered incriminating evidence, including forged Aadhaar and PAN cards, computer hardware, bank records, and shell company stamps.

 “Kakkar and his associates had devised a unique modus operandi i.c. creation of dummy firms – by using forged/fabricated documents then used the same for import/export in Special Economic Zones and outward foreign remittances against these imports made by these entities to circumvent the restrictions imposed under the provisions of FEMA.
 The same forged documents have also been used in the operations of bank accounts opened in the name of dummy companies/firms,” the FIR added.